NATS

 native_json

-Encodes an event in Vector’s native JSON format.
+Encodes an event in the native JSON format.

 This codec is experimental.